 Population doesn’t grow the economy per capita.
 But it does reduce participation through higher unemployment.
 Productivity is reduced because (resources are more scarce, rents are higher, infrastructure is costs increase.

 MYTH: Migrants create more jobs than they take

 FACT: This could only be true if migrants were spending more than their local income.

 Countries with lower population growth tend to have lower unemployment, and less income inequality (ie better pay for low-wage workers).

 Migration often has more to do with importing cheap labour than it does with increasing local wealth.

-Unlimited immigration makes sustainability impossible, regardless of race.
+FACT: Unlimited immigration makes sustainability impossible, regardless of race.
 Many immigrants also want lower immigration, because they value the environment and quality of life in Australia.

 Social progressives should want lower immigration, because high immigration enriches the rich at the expense of the poor.